 What you'll need:

+Important Tips: When setting the ice cooler out on your bar, set it in a shallow dish or tray that is lined with a small towel.
+This will prevent the icey base from slipping around on the dish, as well as help contain the melting ice.
+Under normal home temperatures this should last a few hours.
 If you would like to use the ice cooler for white wine or other cold drink, just insert an empty bottle (wine bottle or other decorative bottle) into the 3-liter container and follow the same steps.
 You can add your beverage to the empty bottle inside (using a funnel) after the cooler is frozen.